Make sure to click with your recipients!

 Tip 1: Language

 Test the language you use in your CTAs.
-Remember that we’re testing calls to action, so keep the action in mind.
-If possible, skip unnecessary (read boring) words like submit, enter, click.
+Remember that you're testing calls to action, so keep the action in mind.
+If possible, skip unnecessary words like submit, enter, click.

 Ideas to test:

 - Formal language vs informal

 Unbounce shared a study which found that changing button text from the second person (“Start your free trial”) to the first person (“Start my free trial”) resulted in a 90% increase in clicks.
 Those results are dependent on products and personality, but numbers like those certainly warrant a test.

 Buttons are better than hyperlinks so pick a colour.
 Or pick a few and test to see which your recipients respond to the most.
 You could consider testing:

 - Colour reverse (test button colour and text reversed)

 Really draw attention to your CTA by giving it the whitespace it deserves.
 Don’t squash it into the email and let it get lost amongst other content.
 Give it the space and respect it deserves.